hayessh/neifoa/README.md

 5.26.2022 Reviewing all pages for load to the internet.
-Grammer changes to the following pages index.html Update's will be posted later in the year 5.27.2022 Following change's to individual pages.
+Grammer changes to the following pages index.html Update's will be posted later in the year 6.3.2022
-Change the rightside to Chop Block ruling.
-6.2.2022 Change the slide from 3 second to 5 second 6.3.2022
 Flag Rules for 2022
 Update's will be posted later in the year